servo-php/fluidxml/documents/Getting-Started.md

 ## Iterating

-Iterations can be performed without interrupting the fluid flow.
+Iterations can be performed without interrupting the fluent flow.

 `->each()` iterates the results of a query or of an insertion method.